 The Q9F QLED TV 88-Inch is a great TV but there are a few things that will make you think twice before purchasing such an expensive TV and that depends very much on individual needs and preference.
-If you have a budget of £18,000 and you are willing to spend this much for a TV then sure, go for it.
+If you have a budget and you are willing to spend this much for a TV then sure, go for it.
 It does leverage those fancy metal-covered Quantum Dots to display HDR footage with more verve and punch than other TVs.
 However, if your budget falls short then you might want to check out our best alternatives and are more budget friendly 4k TVs.

 Lastly, despite falling short of the QLED technology, the 88-Inch Q9F QLED TV still makes a very compelling, HDR-friendly QLED TV to have given all the technology that Samsung equipped this TV for making it a futureproof TV.